maxmoneycash/cash-trading-game/README.md

 Using rug_simulation.js (attached), which models similar mechanics:
 - 10,000 rounds: House edge ~3.2% (from fees + ~4% liquidation rate wiping 20% positions).
 - Adjust β to tune: β=0.0007 → 3-5% edge; higher β → higher edge.

-This README will be updated as we refine the algorithm.